Chav: In the media

 By 2004, the word was used in national newspapers and common parlance in the UK.
 Susie Dent's Larpers and Shroomers: The Language Report, published by the Oxford University Press, designated it as the "word of the year" in 2004.

 Characters described as "chavs" have been featured in numerous British television programmes, as well as films.
 The character, clothing, attitude and musical interests of Lauren Cooper and her friends in the BBC comedy series, The Catherine Tate Show, have been associated with the chav stereotype.
+The character Ali G, created by Sacha Baron Cohen originally for The 11 O'Clock Show and eventually gaining more popularity due to the Da Ali G Show, is described as using "the chav's putative anti-intellectuality to critique radical political stances".
 The BBC comedy series Little Britain features the character Vicky Pollard (portrayed by Matt Lucas), a parody of a teenage female chav.
 In the British television series Misfits, the character of Kelly Bailey is presented as a stereotypical chav.
 Lauren Socha, the actress who portrays Kelly, has described the character as being "a bit chavvy".
 The Times has referred to the character as "[a] chavvish girl", and the character has been said to possess a "chav accent".

 In the "New Earth" episode of the BBC TV series Doctor Who, the character Lady Cassandra is transplanted into Rose Tyler's body (Billie Piper).
 When Cassandra sees herself in a mirror, she exclaims "Oh my God...
 I'm a chav!"
 In Kingsman: The Secret Service, the main character Eggsy Unwin (Taron Egerton) is introduced as a stereotypical chav.